MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/03-Ex1-1-use-excel-identify-manager-metrics.md

 2. In your Microsoft Edge browser, sign in to the **Microsoft 365** home page **(https://www.microsoft365.com)**, select **Apps** in the navigation pane, and then select **Excel** from the **Apps** menu.

-3. In **Excel for the web**, select **Upload a file**, and then open the **Contoso_HR_ManagerMetrics.xlsx** file that you stored in your OneDrive.
+3. In **Excel for the web**, select **Upload a file**, and then open the **Contoso_HR_ManagerMetrics.xlsx** file that you downloaded in Step 1.

-4. On the **Home** tab, select **Copilot**.
-If a menu appears with **Chat** and **App Skills** as the two options, select **App Skills**.
-If your version of Excel has already transitioned from App Skills to Agent Mode, then selecting Copilot in the ribbon opens the Copilot Chat pane; from there, select **Tools > Agent Mode**.

-   > [!CAUTION]
-   > This task is written for the **App Skills** option, which is the current Copilot feature at the time of this writing.
-However, depending on your version of Excel, the **App Skills** option might not work, or it might show an error when you submit a prompt, even when you wait a while and try again later.
-If App Skills is unavailable or can’t complete your request, **open Copilot Chat and continue this task using your best judgment**.
-Within Chat, describe the steps you want Copilot to take (for example, “Create a risk table in the workbook”) and use the result as guidance to finish the task manually, if needed.
-Your Copilot experience might vary depending on your rollout stage, and that’s expected during the transition.

-5. If a message appears in the App Skills window indicating that **AutoSave is turned off**, select the **Turn on Autosave** button to continue.
-If you have multiple OneDrive accounts, Copilot prompts you to select the OneDrive account you want to use.
+4. On the **Home** tab ribbon, select **Copilot**.
+In the Copilot pane, leave the response mode selector set to **Auto**.
+Then verify the **Edit with Copilot** icon appears in the prompt field next to the plus (+) sign.
+If you don’t see it, select the plus sign and then select **Edit with Copilot** in the drop-down menu.
+The icon should now appear in the prompt field.

-6. In the **Apps Skills** pane, ask Copilot in Excel to summarize this dataset and highlight which metrics most strongly indicate manager effectiveness.
+5. In the Copilot pane, ask Copilot in Excel to summarize this dataset and highlight which metrics most strongly indicate manager effectiveness.

   > [!NOTE]
   > For this first prompt, we’ve provided the text so you can see what an effective prompt looks like when it incorporates the four key elements discussed in the Introduction unit.
-You must write all remaining prompts in this exercise, but in doing so, you can use this prompt as a model to emulate.
+You must write all remaining prompts in this exercise, but in doing so, you can use this prompt as a model to emulate._

   **Summarize the dataset in Contoso_HR_ManagerMetrics.xlsx and identify which HR metrics most strongly indicate manager effectiveness.
 This task is part of an HR review at Contoso to evaluate manager strengths and development opportunities, such as high attrition or low training completion.
 Use the columns provided in the file (Engagement Score, Attrition Rate, Training Completion, Average Team Tenure, Internal Promotions, Performance Rating).
 Present the results in a clear, concise table with actionable insights that can be included in a report.**

-7. Review the results.
-At the end of the response, select the **+Insert to new sheet** button (this button sometimes appears as **Add to new sheet**).
-If the **+Insert to new sheet** button doesn’t appear, then copy and paste the results into a new sheet.
-Review the results that Copilot added into Sheet2.
-Rename Sheet2 as **Summary**.

-   > [!CAUTION]
-   > If you ask Copilot to generate a table or graphic that you can add to a new sheet, it might provide a button to add the chart to the existing sheet (for example, **Add to sheet** rather than **Add to new sheet**).

-   If you add a table or graphic to an existing sheet, ensure the cursor is in a selected cell below the data; otherwise, the table or graphic is displayed wherever the cursor is situated, which might be on top of the data.
+6. Review the results in the new sheet.

-8. When working in Excel, you must always be on the workbook that you’re requesting Copilot to use.
-In this case, select **Sheet1** to return to the spreadsheet, since you want Copilot to continue working with the spreadsheet data.
+7. When working in Excel, you must always be on the workbook that you’re requesting Copilot to use.
+In this case, select **Sheet1** since you want Copilot to continue working with the spreadsheet data.
+Next, you want Copilot to identify trends in the data, so ask Copilot to identify managers with engagement scores below 70% and attrition rates above 15%, and present the results in a new sheet.

-9. You now want Copilot to identify trends in the data.
-Ask Copilot to identify managers with engagement scores below 70% and attrition rates above 15%, and present the information in a table that can be inserted into a new sheet.
+8. Review the results.
+You now want Copilot to create a visualization for this new sheet, so remain in the sheet and place your cursor after the last line of information.
+This cell is where you want Copilot to insert the visualization.
+Then ask Copilot to provide a visualization of the managers with engagement scores below 70% and attrition rates above 15%.

-10. Review the results.
-Add the table to a new sheet titled **Manager scores**.

-11. Ensure you’re still in the **Manager scores** sheet.
-Have Copilot provide a visualization of these manager metrics that can be added to a new sheet.

-12. Review the results.
-Add the results to a new sheet titled **Manager charts**.
+9. Review the results and then return to **Sheet1**.

-13. Return to **Sheet1**.
 You want to refine your exploration with correlation prompts.
-Ask Copilot to determine if there are any patterns between training completion and performance ratings.
-Present the results in a visual chart that can be added to a new sheet.
+Ask Copilot to determine if there are any patterns between training completion and performance ratings, and then present the results in a new sheet.

-14. Review the results.
-Add the chart to a new sheet titled **Performance correlation**.

-15. Now ask Copilot to create a table that ranks managers by overall team health.
-It should consider engagement, attrition, and training when doing so.
-Present the information in a table that can be inserted into a new sheet.
+10. Review the results and then return to **Sheet1**.
+Now ask Copilot to create a table that ranks managers by overall team health.
+It should consider engagement, attrition, and training, and then present the results in a new sheet.

-16. Review the results.
-Add the results to a new sheet titled **Team Health**.
+11. Review the results and then return to **Sheet1**.

-17. Return to **Sheet1**.
 You now want to visualize the relationship between attrition rate and engagement score.
-Have Copilot create a bar chart showing attrition rate versus engagement score by department.
+Ask Copilot to create a bar chart that shows attrition rate versus engagement score by department, and then present the results in a new sheet.

-18. Review the results.
-Add the results to a new sheet titled **Attrition correlation**.
+12. Review the results.

-19. Keep the tab open in your Microsoft Edge browser containing the **Contoso_HR_ManagerMetrics.xlsx** file for the next task.
+13. Keep the tab open in your Microsoft Edge browser containing the **Contoso_HR_ManagerMetrics.xlsx** file for the next task.

 At the end of this task, you should have a summarized view of manager performance and engagement across Contoso, including key indicators of team health.
 This dataset serves as the foundation for deeper analysis in Task 2, where you use Copilot to generate insights and produce individual manager reports.